4d-go-mobile/form-login-EnterServerURL/README.md

 Currently it is not possible to select it in projet editor but we could add it manually

-* To use a login form template, the first thing you'll need to do is create a YourDatabase.4dbase/Resources/Mobile/form/login folder.
+* To use a login form template, the first thing you'll need to do is create a `YourDatabase.4dbase/Resources/Mobile/form/login` folder.
-* Then drop the login form folder into it.
+* Then drop the login form project content into a `EnterServerURL` folder.
-* For this template, add `"login":"/enterServerURL"` in the file project.4dmobileapp
+* For this template, add `"login":"/EnterServerURL"` in the file project.4dmobileapp (⚠️ project must not be opened)

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->